original-Hiro/jasha64/README.md

 In this repo are my historical code, starting from 2012 when I first learned programming.

+Note: For easy maintenance, this repo only contains small programs; my large projects are splitted out into separate repos such as [jasha64/ARM9-compatible-soft-CPU-core](https://github.com/jasha64/ARM9-compatible-soft-CPU-core).
+Should you be interested, do check them out.

 ## Contents

 Source code files are organized chronologically.
 Main contents of each period: